imedu-vr/hubs-docs/azure_hubs_ce_installation.md

     - Select the region and availability zones where you want to run your cluster

     - Select how you want to Authorize and Authenticate.
 This depends on how you want to manage accounts and access across your Azure enviroment.
 Default 'Local accounts with Kubernetes RBAC' should be ok for your (first) installation.
 You can also use Active Directory to control your accounts and optionally control role based access.

+    - If you need/want to change the VM size for your node pool, DS2_v2 sounds like a good start as it has a similar number of cores and more memory then AWS EC2 C4 large (which was always recommended by Hubs to choose).
+However, this might need some further monitoring and investigation.

 ### Create access for user when using Azure RBAC (not tested yet!)